computer-catt/EnableAnselForRoblox/README.md

 renames the roblox executable for ansel to function.

 downloads the cool effects for ansel.

-tries to move the saved effects from one roblox location to the next via modifying the file where the effects are stored.

-tries to enable ansel for all applications.

 # Contributing
 just create a pull request if you want to add something.